Do you want to create a lead magnet optin form in WordPress?

-Offering a lead magnet like a free ebook in exchange for your visitors’ email addresses is a great strategy to get your email list to skyrocket in size.
+Offering a lead magnet like a free ebook in exchange for your visitors’ email addresses is a great strategy for capturing new leads.

 Here’s a table of contents if you’d like to jump ahead:

-- Add Your Form to Your WordPress Website
+- Step 9: Add Lead Magnet Optin Form to Your WordPress Website

 What Are Lead Magnets?

-Lead magnets or optin offers are incentives you offer to your website visitors in exchange for their email addresses.
+A lead magnet is a marketing tool that incentivizes people to share their contact information in exchange for access to a valuable resource.
 The goal is to convert interested visitors into subscribers, so you can grow your list.

 How to Create a Lead Magnet Optin Form